ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
-When you first look at this function, you will notice a lot of similarity from the `player_fire_update` function such as create an entity as bullet that is from the enemy rather than the player.
-However, before creating the enemy's bullet entity, we have additional condition on enemy's bullet display limit.
+When you first look at this function, you will notice a lot of similarity from the `player_fire_update` function.
+However, before creating the enemy's bullet entity, we have to add a condition on enemy's bullet display limit.
 We have this limitation because it will be almost impossible to play since it will continously spamming bullets that the player will not even have a chance to kill the enemy.
 Therefore, if there is more bullets than `ENEMY_MAX_BULLET` value from each enemy, then it will not generate a new one until the bullet is gone from the scene (either from hitting the player or going out of bound).
 Therefore, we will read the current bullet amount on the screen from the `Enemy` component.
 We will modify that value in the next function.
 At the same time, when we generate the bullet, we will store the `parent entities id`.
 This value is important in the next function.

 ```rust
 impl ServerState{